Granular segregation across flow geometries: a closure model for the particle segregation velocity: Segregation Velocity Results

 \subsection{Varying species concentration}

 The analysis in section~\ref{controlled} focuses on uniformly mixed systems with equal volume fractions of small and large particles, $c_l=c_s=0.5$.
 However, the concentration dependence of the segregation velocity as described by (\ref{eq:w}) should hold for any species concentration within the range $0\le c_l\le1$, where $c_s=1-c_l$.
 To verify this, we consider controlled shear flows with the exponential velocity profile and $g=g_0$, because for these conditions both the segregation force and the viscosity vary with depth (see the last column of figure~\ref{fig:controlled}).
-Figure~\ref{fig:controlled_differentc} shows the model predictions for $w_i$ at $R = 2$ with uniform species concentrations $c_l = 0.2$ and 0.8, alongside the results for $c_l = 0.5$ (repeated from figure~\ref{fig:controlled} with a different horizontal scale).
+Figure~\ref{fig:controlled_differentc} shows the model predictions for $w_i$ at $R = 2$ with uniform species concentrations $c_l = 0.2$ and 0.8, along with the results for $c_l = 0.5$ (repeated from figure~\ref{fig:controlled} with a different horizontal scale).
 While a wider scatter of data points is observed with $c_l=0.2$, the predicted segregation velocity matches the measured segregation velocity reasonably well.
 Furthermore, a general trend of decreasing segregation velocity with depth is evident for both particle species, similar to $c_l=0.5$.
 However, the segregation velocity for large particles increases for $c_l=0.2$, and the segregation velocity for small particles decreases, compared to $c_l=0.5$.
 That is, for $c_l=0.2$ a large particle among mostly small particles segregates faster than a small particle among few large particles.
 In contrast, for $c_l=0.8$, the model under predicts the segregation velocity, possibly due to the difficulty in accurately determining $\hat F^S_{s}$ for small intruders in the sea of large particles, which is highly sensitive to $R_d$ and $c_l$ near the monodisperse limit of $c_l=1$~\citep{jing_unified_2021}.
 Nevertheless, the decreased segregation velocity with depth and the increased (decreased) segregation velocity for small (large) particles compared to $c_l=0.5$ is clear.
 Here, a small particle among many large particles segregates faster than a large particle among many large particles, consistent with previously observed asymmetry in the segregation velocity \citep{van_der_vaart_underlying_2015,jing_micromechanical_2017,jones2018asymmetric}.
+This asymmetry in the segregation velocity originates as an asymmetry in the segregation force (\ref{eq:mixture_tanh1}), which in turn can be traced back to segregation being intruder-like for small particles at large $c_l$ and intruder-like for large particles at small $c_l$.
+The species concentration range that the segregation force is intruder-like is narrower for small particles and wider for large particles (\cite{duan_segregation_2022}, figures 2 and 3), which is reflected in the hyperbolic tangent dependence of the segregation force on concentration (\ref{eq:mixture_tanh1}) and, consequently, in the form of the segregation velocity (\ref{eq:w}).
+It is also consistent with the kinetic sieving model of \cite{savage1988particle}, as demonstrated by \cite{jones2018asymmetric} by comparing DEM segregation velocity results to the solution of the Savage and Lun model over a range of size ratios and species concentrations (\cite{jones2018asymmetric}, figures 5 and 7).